Fire & Forget™ FAQ

 Why is my campaign at Lowest Bid?

-- Lowest Bid goes into effect once the campaign has reached the Slow Amount.
-This is the amount that the campaign can lose before it is restricted to the Lowest Bid, preventing it from spending too much when it has already lost the Slow Amount that day.
+- A campaign is set to the Lowest Bid when Slow Amount is met.
 A campaign can also be at Lowest Bid if Acceptable Profit is in effect and the value is below the Lowest Bid (i.e. if EPC is $0.00 when this happens).

 What should I set the CPC at the start of a campaign?